-Gouled grew up in a Somali household in Ethiopia which they say opened their eyes up to a myriad of experiences from a young age.
+Gouled grew up in a Somali household in Ethiopia, which they say exposed them to a variety of experiences from a young age.
 Both their parents took meticulous care in how they adorned themselves and emphasized the importance of grooming.
-"My mother would proudly wear colorful Diracs (ankle-length Somali dresses), with elaborately embroidered shawls, and matching jewelry almost every day.
-She would always have henna on her hands, and feet.
-Iridescent blue eyeliner would always coat her eyes.
-She has never been a stranger to standing out, I learned the importance of being bold in my self-expression through her.
-My father on the other hand instilled in me the importance of the minuscule.
-He would wear impeccably tailored suits to work every day, his shoes were always polished and he carried himself with a grace and self-importance that I hope to one day embody."
-They say it was through observing both their parents that they were able to see that style is as much about the way you present yourself sartorially, as it is about how you carry and conduct yourself; and their identity is a testament to that.
+"My mother would proudly wear colorful Diracs (ankle-length Somali dresses), elaborately embroidered shawls, and matching jewelry almost every day.
+She would always have henna on her hands and feet, and iridescent blue eyeliner would always adorn her eyes.
+She has never been a stranger to standing out, and I learned the importance of bold self-expression through her.
+On the other hand, my father instilled in me the importance of the minutiae.
+He would wear impeccably tailored suits to work every day, keep his shoes polished, and carry himself with a grace and self-importance that I hope to one day embody."
+They say that by observing both of their parents, they were able to see that style is as much about the way you present yourself sartorially as it is about how you carry and conduct yourself, and their identity is a testament to that.

 Credits: Photography: Brian Siambi

 Interview: Phendu Kuta